spatial_enrichment_gradients_smi.Rmd

 Now, to identify the domains, differential gene expression can be performed:

-deg <- STdiff(lung_subset, w=0.02, k='dtc', deepSplit=F, test_type='wilcoxon')
+deg <- STdiff(lung, w=0.02, k='dtc', deepSplit=FALSE, test_type='wilcoxon', cores=2)

 #> Testing STclust assignment (w=0.02, dtc deepSplit=False)...